1000heads/sonosbot/README.md

 **KnownBugs**

 * Validate add / unique track doesn´t work.
 I.e - You can add same track 10 times in a row.
-* Vote does not move track in queue.

 **ToDo**